BiMotion: B-spline Motion for Text-guided Dynamic 3D Character Generation¶

 Area: Image Generation / Dynamic 3D Generation

-Keywords: B-spline, Motion Generation, Text-guided, 3D Character Animation, VAE-latent diffusion, Control Point Representation
+Keywords: B-spline, Motion Generation, Text-guided, 3D Character Animation, VAE-latent diffusion, Control point representation

 TL;DR¶

 BiMotion is proposed to compress variable-length motion sequences into a fixed number of control points using continuously differentiable B-spline curves.
-Combined with a specialized VAE and a flow-matching diffusion model, it achieves fast, highly expressive, and semantically complete text-guided dynamic 3D character generation, outperforming existing methods in both quality and efficiency.
+Combined with a specialized VAE and flow-matching diffusion model, it achieves fast, highly expressive, and semantically complete text-guided dynamic 3D character generation, outperforming existing methods in both quality and efficiency.

 Background & Motivation¶